Semantic Communications for Digital Signals via Carrier Images: Simulation Results

 \subsection{Simulation Results}

-\textit{a) Performance on the image transmission:} To verify the effectiveness of our proposed approach for image transmission, we compare PSNR and MS-SSIM results for the proposed approach and two MAE-based SemCom frameworks without sparse module and trained on \textit{MAE only} and \textit{MAE with GAN}, highlighting the benefits of our approach design.
+\textit{a) Performance of the image transmission:} To verify the effectiveness of our proposed approach for image transmission, we compare PSNR and MS-SSIM results for the proposed approach and two MAE-based SemCom frameworks without sparse module and trained on \textit{MAE only} and \textit{MAE with GAN}, highlighting the benefits of our approach design.

 Fig. 2 presents the PSNR performance across varying SNRs in both AWGN and Rayleigh fading channels.
 In low-SNR conditions, the \textit{MAE only} approach yields a lower PSNR, regardless of the sparse module application.
 Moreover, as the SNR increases, the proposed approach shows significant PSNR improvement over the \textit{MAE with GAN} approach without the sparse module.
 Additionally, the proposed approach not only achieves a higher PSNR in high-SNR scenarios but also exhibits enhanced robustness to changes in the transmitted binary data length.
-These performance advantages in image transmission are also highlighted by the MS-SSIM results shown in Fig. 3.
+These performance advantages in image transmission are also highlighted by the MS-SSIM results.

 Fig. 3 presents MS-SSIM performance versus SNR for AWGN and Rayleigh fading channels.
 Unlike PSNR, which focuses on the pixel similarity, MS-SSIM evaluates the perceptual quality, aligning more closely with the human visual perception.
-As seen in Fig. 3, the proposed approach shows improvement over benchmarks as SNR increases.
+In Fig. 3, the proposed approach shows improvement over benchmarks as SNR increases.
 These results highlight the importance of integrating sparse encoding module into MAE to enhance the image reconstruction quality of SemCom.
+In addition, all these schemes perform well regarding the image recovery when fewer bits are transmitted.